-GTN spray works by widening blood vessels, letting more blood and oxygen reach the heart which reduces strain on your heart, making it easier for the heart to pump blood.
+GTN spray works by widening blood vessels, letting more blood and oxygen reach your heart.
+This reduces strain on your heart, making it easier for your heart to pump blood.
 Read more about angina.

-GTN spray is sprayed under the tongue for quick onset.
+GTN spray is sprayed under your tongue so that it starts having an effect immediately.
 In this way, it provides rapid relief from angina symptoms.
-It can also be used for when angina pain is expected to happen, such as before exercise that is likely to cause chest pain (for example, before climbing stairs).
+It can also be used for when angina pain is expected to happen, such as before exercise that is likely to cause chest pain (eg, before climbing stairs).

 In New Zealand, GTN spray is available on prescription from your doctor.
 You can also buy GTN spray from your pharmacy without a prescription, after consultation with your pharmacist.

-If you experience chest pain (angina), chest ache or chest discomfort, you should:
+If you experience chest pain (angina), chest ache or chest discomfort, take these steps:

-- If the pain is still present, use another spray and wait 5 minutes.
+- If the pain is still present, use 1 more spray and wait 5 minutes.

 - If the pain is still present, call 111 and ask for an ambulance.

-To avoid chest pain before doing some activities (like exercise): 1 spray under the tongue 5–10 minutes before the activity.
+To avoid chest pain before doing some activities (like exercise), use 1 spray under your tongue 5–10 minutes before the activity.

 How to use GTN spray

-- If possible, it is recommended that you sit down when using GTN spray.
+- If possible, sit down when using GTN spray.

 - Remove the cap.
-Hold the canister upright with the forefinger on top of the white button.
+Hold the canister upright with your forefinger on top of the white button.
 There is no need to shake the canister.

 - Keep the button held down until all the dose has been released.
 Close your mouth immediately but do not inhale the spray.

-- No more than two doses are recommended at one time.
+- No more than 2 doses are recommended at one time.

 - Always replace the cap after use.